DaveBackus/Data_Bootcamp/README.md

 **Licensing.** We encourage others to use this material and to acknowledge such use.
 Here's [the boilerplate](https://github.com/DaveBackus/Data_Bootcamp/blob/master/LICENSE.md).
 In case you wondered, here's
-[Richard Stallman's take](http://www.newyorker.com/business/currency/the-gnu-manifesto-turns-thirty) on the BSD license, which allows commercial development of this material.
+[Richard Stallman's take](http://www.newyorker.com/business/currency/the-gnu-manifesto-turns-thirty) on the license, which allows commercial development of this material.

 Part of the #nyuecon collection at NYU's Stern School of Business.